axefrog/Grasshopper/README.md

   extend and improve as much as I like, and which doesn't stand in my way when I have an idea I'd like to implement.
-* I want an engine which is designed in such a way that it facilitates, rather than hinders, procedural content generation.
-Techniques and algorithms that favour pre-baked content are likely to be deprioritised in this regard.
+* I want an engine which is designed in such a way that it facilitates, rather than hinders, procedural content generation and consumption at run-time.
+Techniques and algorithms that favour pre-baked content will be deprioritised in this regard unless absolutely needed.
-  I would like almost all relevant engine components, from materials, to animations, to 3D models, to textures, to be able to be constructed and made use of at run- time if desired.
-I want the process of generating, streaming, loading and unloading content to be extremely easy and work without interrupting the user experience.
+  I would like almost all relevant engine components, from materials, to animations, to 3D models, to textures, to be able to be dynamically/procedurally constructed/generated at run- time without any tooling-related preprocessing required.
+I also want the process of generating, streaming, loading and unloading content and assets to be extremely easy and able to work without interrupting the user experience.
 * Even though the engine is first and foremost for my own needs, I'd like it to be well-documented with a full set of XML code comments, and extensive samples that demonstrate how to use the engine from absolute first principles, without